Dean Allison

 Dean Allison (born February 18, 1965, in London, Ontario) is a Canadian politician.
-He was elected to the House of Commons of Canada in the 2004 federal election for the riding of Niagara West—Glanbrook, now Niagara West.
+He was elected to the House of Commons in the 2004 federal election for the riding of Niagara West—Glanbrook, now Niagara West.
 Allison is a member of the Conservative Party of Canada and has been re-elected in each subsequent election.

-Early life and career

-Allison was born on February 18, 1965, in London, Ontario.
-Allison holds a degree in Economics from Wilfrid Laurier University.
-Upon graduation, Allison established himself in the Niagara area through accumulating businesses and working for a major franchise organization.
-Outside of his capacities as a Member of Parliament, Allison also owns a private equity firm that assists in small business and startups.

 Community involvement

-Allison has served as president of the West Lincoln Memorial Hospital Foundation, as president of the Lincoln Chamber of Commerce, a director of the Ontario Trillium Foundation, and board member of Junior Achievement in Niagara.
-Allison is also a founding member of the Dave Thomas Foundation for Adoption in Canada and the Belarus' Children of Chernobyl program that brings children affected by the Chernobyl disaster to Canada.
+Allison is a founding member of the Dave Thomas Foundation for Adoption in Canada and the Belarus' Children of Chernobyl program that brings children affected by the Chernobyl disaster to Canada.

+At the time of the 2025 Canadian federal election, he lived in Fenwick, Ontario.

 Political career

 Allison first ran for federal politics as the Canadian Alliance candidate in the Erie-Lincoln riding in 2000.
 Allison received 37.1% of the vote but was defeated by Liberal candidate John Maloney who received 42.2% of the votes.

 Allison ran, and was elected, in the 2004 election as the Conservative candidate for Niagara West-Glanbrook.
 Allison has won the subsequent federal elections for Niagara West-Glanbrook.

 In 2015, as a result of riding redistribution, the name was changed to Niagara West.
 The riding now consists of Grimsby, Lincoln, West Lincoln, Wainfleet, Pelham and a portion of west St. Catharines.
-In the 2021 federal election, Allison won his seventh consecutive election and returned to the House of Commons as the MP for Niagara West.
+In the 2025 federal election, Allison won his eighth consecutive election and returned to the House of Commons as the MP for Niagara West.